SpencerCDixon/redux-cli/readme.md

 npm test         // make sure all tests are passing

-// to test the cli in the local directory you can: npm link         // will install the npm package locally so you can run 'redux <commands>' redux <run commands here>
+// to test the cli in the local directory you can: npm link         // will install the npm package locally so you can run 'blueprint <commands>' blueprint <run commands here>
 ```

 ### Package Utility Scripts: